 - Another negative is the use of body cameras may prevent people from coming forward as credible witnesses to help assist with investigations.
 This is due to fear of retaliation or fear of public exposure.

-- Another con is that technological issues related to the equipment may prevent proper functioning at times.
+- Another con is that technical issues related to the equipment may prevent proper functioning at times.
 This could be due to a dead battery, damaged components, obstructed lens, and other problems.
 This could result in personnel missing important witness statements or crucial behavior by officers or citizens.

 - The equipment is expensive.
 Potential costs in their use include the cost of the device itself, ongoing maintenance, and cost of storing and maintain the video footage and recorded data that is collected.
 Storage costs and decisions about who should have access are some of the most hotly debated issues.
 In addition, it costs money to catalog and retrieve footage in response to subpoenas, investigations and public information requests.

 After looking at both the advantages and disadvantages, it is apparent that the pros of using the devices outweigh the cons.
 Given the recent officer-involved shootings and brutality in Ferguson, Missouri, South Carolina, Florida Baltimore, Maryland, we are likely to see departments continue to adopt their use.
-The issue whether police officers should wear body cameras is the subject of ongoing debate.
+The issue of whether police officers should wear body cameras is the subject of ongoing debate.
 Discussion by public officials, city governments and even members of Congress continues.

-On a per device basis, costs range from a low end of about $100 for basic models, to a high of around $1000 per unit.
-The difference in overall cost depends on features, options, quality and manufacturer.
+On a per-device basis, costs range from a low end of about $100 for basic models to a high of around $1000 per unit.
+The difference in overall cost depends on features, options, quality, and manufacturer.

 However, the total cost may be as much as $1,200 per unit when you add in additional cost with maintenance, data storage and retrieval are considered.
 We expect these costs to come down considerably over the next few years as the technology improves and as new suppliers enter the market.
 The emergence of new suppliers will also bring forth new features, such as live-streaming cams.